 Hebrews 4 shows that the promise of rest stretches from creation through Israel's history and remains open in the era of Christ.
 Canaan rest under Joshua was real but not final.
 The deeper Sabbath-rest belongs to God's people through persevering faith and is secured by the priestly ministry of Jesus, who grants access to God's throne of grace.

 Hebrews 4 clarifies the gospel by showing that the promise of rest remains and that entrance comes through faith, not mere exposure to the message.
-God's word exposes every heart, leaving sinners accountable before Him.
+God's word exposes every heart, leaving sinners accountable before him.
 Yet the gospel does not end with exposure.
 Jesus, the Son of God, is the great high priest who has gone through the heavens, sympathizes with weakness, remained sinless under temptation, and opens confident access to the throne of grace.

-In Him, guilty and weak people receive mercy and grace to help in time of need.
+In him, guilty and weak people receive mercy and grace to help in time of need.

 Reverent fear, faith-filled hearing, persevering diligence, openness before God, firm confession, and confident dependence on Christ's mercy.